Behind the Veil

 But here you are in limbo

 With your back against the wall; I wish I had the answers

 To the questions they impose-

 And the sorrow only grows; If I had one magic wish,

 Green eyes that smile for me.

-You will find feathers in many of my paintings and each delves into the study and meanings that they represent.
-The blue feathers in these painting speaks of communication, acceptance, speaking your truth and many other things, but the speaking your truth, is what had the most meaning to me at the time.
+You will find feathers incorporated in many of my paintings, and each delves into the study and meanings that they represent.
+The blue feathers in this painting are symbolic of communication, acceptance, and speaking your truth, but speaking your truth, is what had the most meaning to me at the time.
 Hidden Passion is about the inner self, hiding behind a covering for the world to see while inside the true self abides hidden from the world.
 What a shame to feel as if you can't show your true self to the people you know and the world you live in.

 The meaning or representation of a purple feather is a universal consciousness, a spiritual connection, heightened spiritual growth and experiences, higher thoughts.
 I thought this most interesting because this painting was a very intuitive undertaking.
 I had it named before I started and painted with nothing in mind, or so I thought.
 But the unconscious mind has a way of speaking the truth and we must listen.
 I still look at this painting and try to see what it was I wanted myself to know.
 Some I have uncovered but there is more to this painting than meets the eye.
 She is trying hard to tell me something!

 There are days I wish I could just fly away from the things that hold me back, those feelings of incompetence.
 I wish I had the ambition, the will power, and the creativity to bring all my dreams to light.
 Some days it just seems to all be hidden in a misty cloud I can't get through.
 I want to soar like the birds and fly!